froberge/ocp-gitops-demo/README.md

 1. `Sync` phase
 1. `Post-Sync` phase

-Each phase can contain one or more `waves` assuring ertain resourcs are healthy before other resources are sync.
+Each phase can contain one or more `waves` assuring certain resources are healthy before other resources are sync.

 ### Install OpenShift GitOps
 The operator can be installed using the Operator Hub inside the OpenShift Console.
 Follow [these instruction](/docs/install-gitops-operator.md) to install the operator using the console.

+### Deploy Application